Liquidation vaults

 Pricing oracle

-We map your token to a proxy basket and run CVaR.
+We map your token to a proxy basket, run CVaR, and monitor onchain behavior like supply changes, queues, and liquidity.
 Your holders see a live, auditable discount.
 Not a black box.

 Vault infrastructure